jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 #Running
 Download Spark version 1.2.0 (http://spark.apache.org/downloads.html) and unpack it on your machine.

-To run a self contained example from the base of this cloned repository using example chr22 and chr2 data in the data/ directory, execute the command from the base of this clone repository:
+To run a self contained example from the base of this cloned repository using  data in the data/ directory, execute the command from the base of this clone repository:

 ```
   ./YOUR_SPARK_HOME/bin/spark-submit   \